 An employer can also choose to reimburse the employee’s mileage through the IRS mileage rate or through a Fixed and Variable Rate (FAVR) which will be described below.

 However, you must opt for the standard mileage rate in the first year the car is available for business use.
 Leased vehicles must also use the standard mileage rate method for the entire lease period (including renewals) if the standard mileage rate is chosen.

 IRS standard mileage rate

 This reimbursement covers all expenses linked to driving and owning a vehicle.
 You can find annual mileage rates set by the IRS here.
-Please note however, in recognition of recent gas price increases, the IRS has set a mid-year mileage rate at 62.5 cents per mile, applicable for the last 6 months of 2022.
-For 2023, the IRS has set the mileage rate at 65.5 cents per mile.

 The standard mileage rate for business use is based on an annual study of the fixed and variable costs of operating an automobile.
 The rates may apply for cars, vans and trucks.